-- b) Up until 31 December 2020 LGT Group Holding, Vaduz and as of 1 January 2021 LGT Fund Managers (FL) provides administrative services for the Company and charges an annual fee of TUSD 60 payable quarterly in arrears. - c) LGT Fund Managers (Ireland) Limited, Dublin, acts as the administrator and manager for the Overseas and Ireland Subsidiaries and receives an annual fee equal to 0.04 per cent to 0.06 per cent per annum of the net asset value at the end of each quarter.
+- b) LGT Fund Managers (FL) Ltd., Gamprin-Bendern, provides administrative services for the Company and charges an annual fee of TUSD 60 payable quarterly in arrears. - c) LGT Fund Managers (Ireland) Limited, Dublin, acts as the administrator and manager for the Overseas and Ireland Subsidiaries and receives an annual fee equal to 0.04 per cent to 0.06 per cent per annum of the net asset value at the end of each quarter.